An Excerpt from active measures: part ii

 Faleh al-Fayyad was the chairman of the Popular Mobilization Forces and a security advisor to Prime Minister Nouri al-Rubaye.
 His role was to serve as a bridge between the militias and the government in Baghdad, maintaining the conceit that the PMF was a legitimate, quasi-state entity operating under sanction of the Iraqi Armed Forces.
 In reality, everyone understood that the PMF operated under no sanction but Haj Qasem’s.
 True power was exercised through Taghavi and a few principal militia commanders purely by virtue of their relationship with Shateri.
 Al-Fayyad had no such relationship, nor would he, and thus his role was little more than ceremonial.
 Whether he understood that or not, Taghavi couldn’t say.

 After exhausting their pleasantries, Major General Ismail stepped forward and saluted.
 “General Taghavi.
 Brothers.
 Sayyids,” he said.
-“May I have the honor of presenting to you the fully constituted and operational Imam Khomeini Division?”
+“May I have the honor of presenting the fully constituted and operational Imam Khomeini Division?”

 “You may, General,” Taghavi answered.